drewjex/AngularChallenge/README.md

 ## Other Notes

 I seem to always get a 415 Unsupported Media Type error when adding or updating a record using the API.
 My service appears to be set up correctly - I am not sure whether it is something wrong on my end or with the API.
+See /src/src/app/company.service.ts to see the service I am using.

 Thanks!